Dragon Ball: Advanced Adventure

-is a 2004 video game released for Game Boy Advance based on the Dragon Ball franchise.
+is a 2004 video game developed by Dimps and published by Atari for the Game Boy Advance.
+It is based on the Dragon Ball franchise.

-Game modes
+Gameplay

 Story mode

 The game follows the story of the original manga series, chronicling a young Goku's adventures across every story arc leading up to the battle against King Piccolo.

 In this 2D side-scrolling beat 'em up, special items can be collected throughout each stage, include those that increase the player's health and/or ki, "Dragon Balls".
 Clearing the mode unlocks the ability to play as Krillin.
 The mode is divided in various stage types; including standard platforming levels with enemies, flying stages, and one-on-one battles.

 One-on-one mode

 This fighting mode has a similar concept to X-Men: Children of the Atom, allowing players to choose from and fight against a roster of 30 playable characters, as well as decide the area you and your opponent will fight at, and how long the fight will be.
 Defeating a character in a fight during Story Mode unlocks them in One-on-One mode.

 Apart from single battles, a Survival Mode can also be unlocked by completing both Goku and Krillin's Story Mode.
 In a Survival mode game you are placed in a tournament, and can select any of the characters that have been unlocked.
 The multiplayer mode allows 2 players to compete against each other with most of the options available in One-on-One Mode.